intility/bifrost-mkdocs/README.md

 A template repository for creating beautiful documentation sites using MkDocs with Bifrost-themed Material design.

+Take a look at the [documentation](https://intility.github.io/mkdocs-template) for a preview.

 ## Overview

 This template provides a ready-to-use setup for MkDocs documentation with: